strangeloopcanon/llm-auctions-bargaining/RUNS_OVERVIEW.md

 - Implication: Without incentives or enforcement, agents smooth surplus; Coasean/bargaining efficiency does not emerge automatically.

 ### Earlier runs (for context)
-- Vickrey seeds 42–44 and Shapley seeds 42–44 are in `runs/` with the same schemas; patterns match the newer runs (truthful Vickrey, fairness-biased Shapley).
+- Earlier Vickrey and Shapley runs with seeds 42–44 used the same schemas; patterns matched the newer runs (truthful Vickrey, fairness-biased Shapley).
+To keep the repo light, only representative logs (e.g., seed 910) are checked in under `runs/`.
-- Zoning experiment scaffolding exists but was not executed in this batch (`runs_zoning/` is empty).
+- Zoning experiment scaffolding exists and a single pilot run (`runs_zoning/zoning_seed300.jsonl`) is included as an example but not analyzed here.

 ## Cross-experiment implications
 - Internal markets drift toward GTM narratives; Engineering loses unless protected.
 Coasean inside-firm bargains are not self-enforcing.